arpitdalal/remix-supabase-auth/README.md

 # Remix Supabase Auth

-Bare minimum and un-opinionated example using Remix to implement Supabase's email/password and social auth
+Bare minimum and un-opinionated example using Remix to implement Supabase's email/password and oAuth

 ## Features

 - Signin and Register using Supabase's email/password, Google, and Facebook auth
+- Integration for all oAuth providers that Supabase supports
+- Easily enable any oAuth provider - see [extend section](https://github.com/arpitdalal/remix-supabase-auth#extend-implementation)
 - Persist user with HTTP cookie
 - Refresh token logic implemented
-- Can easily extend the social auth providers
 - Bare minimum and un-opinionated
 - `main` branch is Typescript but you can access JavaScript project in [`js` branch](https://github.com/arpitdalal/remix-supabase-auth/tree/js)